Ché Ahn: Ministry

-Ahn founded Harvest Rock Church in Pasadena, California, in 1994 alongside his wife Sue Ahn as a small multi-ethnic group on Ambassador Auditorium grounds developing into a large church dedicated to empowering believers for revival through teachings on supernatural experiences, love, and societal reformation.
-Ahn established Harvest International Ministry in 1996 as an apostolic network initially linking fourteen churches expanding to connect twenty-five thousand churches and ministries across over sixty countries focusing on advancing God's kingdom through family-like growth and equipping leaders for global impact.
-Ahn became a key figure in the New Apostolic Reformation movement starting in 1996 promoting apostolic and prophetic governance over traditional structures emphasizing strategic spiritual warfare against territorial spirits and advocating the Seven Mountain Mandate for Christians to dominate societal spheres like government, religion, media, arts, education, family, and business to establish God's kingdom on earth.
+Ahn founded Harvest Rock Church in Pasadena, California, in 1994 alongside his wife, Sue Ahn.
+Beginning as a small, multi-ethnic home group on the grounds of the Ambassador Auditorium, it has developed into a large congregation dedicated to empowering believers for revival through teachings on supernatural experiences, love, and societal reformation.

+In 1996, Ahn established Harvest International Ministry as an apostolic network.
+Initially linking fourteen churches, the organization expanded to connect twenty-five thousand churches and ministries across more than sixty countries, focused on advancing global outreach and equipping leaders.
+Ahn became a prominent figure in the New Apostolic Reformation movement, which emerged in 1996.
+The movement promotes apostolic and prophetic governance over traditional church denominations, emphasizes strategic spiritual warfare against territorial spirits, and advocates the Seven Mountain Mandate.
+This mandate calls for Christians to attain leadership positions within seven major societal spheres: government, religion, media, arts, education, family, and business.

-Ahn served as a leader in the evangelical youth movement TheCall in 2000 organizing large-scale prayer rallies including TheCall DC on the National Mall where thousands of Christian youths gathered for fasting, repentance, and calls for societal transformation based on biblical values featuring continuous speakers, preachers, singers, and dancers.
-Ahn took over after founder C. Peter Wagner as International Chancellor of Wagner University in Rancho Cucamonga, California, in 2010, focused on equipping believers for practical ministry through teachings on apostolic leadership, prophecy, and spiritual warfare.
-Ché Ahn has ministered extensively worldwide teaching and equipping individuals for revival, healing, and evangelism emphasizing supernatural surrender and experiencing God's glory to bring transformation to nations.
+In 2000, Ahn served as a leader in the evangelical youth movement TheCall, organizing large-scale prayer rallies.
+This included TheCall DC on the National Mall, where thousands of Christian youths gathered for fasting, repentance, and prayer for societal transformation based on biblical values.
+The event featured consecutive schedules of speakers, preachers, singers, and dancers.

+In 2010, Ahn succeeded founder C. Peter Wagner as the International Chancellor of Wagner University in Rancho Cucamonga, California, where he focused on training believers for practical ministry through teachings on apostolic leadership, prophecy, and spiritual warfare.
+Throughout his career, Ahn has ministered extensively worldwide, teaching and training individuals in revivalism, healing, and evangelism.

 Books

-Ahn authored "Fire Evangelism: Reaching the Lost Through Love And Power" published in 2006 focusing on combining compassion with supernatural demonstrations to share faith effectively with non-believers.
-Ahn wrote "Spirit-Led Evangelism: Reaching the Lost through Love and Power" published in 2008 exploring how believers can rely on the Holy Spirit's guidance to evangelize with empathy and miraculous signs drawing people to Christianity.
-Ahn published "When Heaven Comes Down: Experiencing God's Glory in Your Life" in 2009 discussing purposes of God's glory revelations fostering unity with Him promoting holiness and enabling divine presence in everyday situations.
+Ahn authored Fire Evangelism: Reaching the Lost Through Love And Power, published in 2006, which focuses on combining compassion with supernatural demonstrations to share faith with non-believers.
+He wrote Spirit-Led Evangelism: Reaching the Lost through Love and Power in 2008, exploring how believers can rely on the guidance of the Holy Spirit to evangelize through empathy and miraculous signs.
+In 2009, Ahn published When Heaven Comes Down: Experiencing God's Glory in Your Life, discussing the spiritual purpose of divine revelations in fostering holiness and personal transformation.

-Ahn released "Say Goodbye to Powerless Christianity: Walking in Supernatural Surrender and Significance" in 2009 encouraging readers to abandon ineffective religious practices favoring life fully yielded to the Holy Spirit for greater impact and fulfillment.
-Ahn penned "The Grace of Giving: Unleashing the Power of a Generous Heart" in 2013 teaching biblical principles of generosity and how giving from grace can release spiritual and material blessings.
-Ahn in writings stated God intends believers to lead all societal realms replacing humanistic influences and reflecting commitment to the Seven Mountains Mandate within the New Apostolic Reformation.
+Ahn also released Say Goodbye to Powerless Christianity: Walking in Supernatural Surrender and Significance in 2009, encouraging readers to move away from rigid religious practices in favor of a life yielded to the Holy Spirit.
+In 2013, he penned The Grace of Giving: Unleashing the Power of a Generous Heart, which teaches biblical principles of generosity and financial stewardship.
+Throughout his writings, Ahn maintains that believers are called to lead across all societal realms to counter humanistic influences, reflecting his commitment to the Seven Mountains Mandate within the New Apostolic Reformation framework.